This website uses cookies. Learn more

 In our experience so far, we have four key lessons, which I believe can be applied to any organisation:

-4. Ensure strong leadership.
-As with any corporate agenda, a long-term purpose plan will fail without clear leadership.
+4. Strengthen leadership: as with any corporate agenda, a long-term purpose plan will fail without clear leadership.
 This is not and can’t be, just about the CEO.
 Leaders at all levels of the organisation must be aligned, championing the purpose and actively helping their teams to deliver.

-From a behavioral-change view, I think there are three big barriers…
+From a behavioral-change view, there are three big barriers…

 One key enabler is brave leadership.